wilsonmar/wilsonmar.github.io/_posts/2022-08-20-change-management.md

    5. Reinforcement to sustain the change
    <br /><br />

+   When we identify where <strong>each stakeholder</strong> is so that we don't waste time and resources rehashing what the stakeholder has already passed.

-## Certifications with a change management component:
+## Pro Certifications with a change management component:

 * $405 <a href="https://www.cio.com/article/228204/pmp-project-management-certification-guide.html">Project Management Professional (PMP)</a>   (for PMI members)